What is hypokalemia?

 - Complete blood count: May reveal mild anemia if your cat has chronic kidney disease.

-- Electrocardiogram to determine if hypokalemia has affected normal heart function.
+- Electrocardiogram: A non-invasive test that uses high-frequency sound waves to capture live images of the heart to determine if hypokalemia has affected normal heart function.

 - Genetic testing for Burmese and related breeds suspected having familial episodic hypokalaemic polymyopathy.